John Nesbitt's Passing Parade: Passing Parade on radio

 The radio series was developed as an offshoot of Headlines of the Past, an earlier program that John Nesbitt had produced.
 The show was launched on the NBC network on February 1, 1937, running intermittently until 1951 over three different networks and in syndication.
 Nesbitt's inspiration was a trunk inherited from his father that contained news clippings of odd stories from around the world.
 He utilized a research staff of 14 people to verify the details of his stories, but wrote the final scripts himself, often within an hour of airtime.
 The stories were usually presented without sound effects or music.
 The show was also heard as a segment on the John Charles Thomas radio program, upon which Nesbitt served as narrator, from 1943 to 1946.

 Billboard wrote: "There was a time when no one could be sold the idea that one man, without much musical help, could fill a half hour and hold his audience.
 Nesbitt has disproved the bromide because he's Nesbitt and spins a yarn that's as tight as an Armistice announcement."

 Radio producer/announcer John Doremus later acquired the rights to the series and revived it as a late 1950s-early 1960s syndicated feature, billing his version as "from the files of John Nesbitt."
-More than 1,500 three-minute episodes were broadcast.
+Only 130 episodes were syndicated in the US before it was canceled but the series was so popular in Australia that Grace Gibson Productions contracted Doremus to record additional episodes, scripted in Australia, where more than 1,500 three-minute episodes were broadcast.
+Many have since been published in MP3 format on CD (50 episodes per disc).